andersonjenna/deep-learning-challenge/README.md

   e.
 The model achieved an accuracy of 72-73% on the test dataset.
 There is room for improvement.

   f.
 Steps taken to attempt to increase model performance:

-  Early Stopping
-  Dropout
-  Batch Normalization
-  Hyperparameter Tuning
+  Early Stopping, Dropout, Batch Normalization, and Hyperparameter Tuning

 3. SUMMARY